Kizaki

 }

-kizaki dev keeps local development moving, but committed migrations are still the authority.
+kizaki dev keeps local development moving, but committed migrations remain the authority.
+The dev stack:

-• compares your current source schema to the latest committed migration snapshot
+• Compares your source schema to the latest committed migration snapshot

-• fails closed if your source schema has moved ahead in a schema-affecting way and you have not generated the next migration
+• Fails if your source schema has moved ahead and you have not generated the next migration

 $ kizaki dev